MERCERNYC/facerecognitionbrain/README.md

 <table>
 	<tr>
 		<td>
-			Face Recognition Brain uses Clarifai API to detect face in an image.
-It helps to detect face in a picture provided by user through URL of image.
-User's rank gets upgraded everytime user detects image in a picture.
+			Face Recognition Brain uses Clarifai API which return probability scores on the likelihood that the image contains human faces.
+If human faces are detected, the model will also return the coordinate locations of those faces with a bounding box.
+			Please Login to pass in a text input with a publicly accessible URL.

 		</td>
 	</tr>
 </table>